 Frequency

-We mentioned that a daily pre-use inspection is vital to manage respirators and similar breathing personal protective equipment strategically.
+We mentioned that a daily pre-use inspection is vital to strategically manage respirators and similar breathing personal protective equipment.
 So, that involves frequency.
 We might also suggest adding a closing schedule for the equipment involving a wipe-down and disinfection.
 Our checklist works perfectly for both pre and post-work inspections for respirators.

 Training and Refresher Training

-One of the best things you can do to ensure safety for your team is to ensure they have proper training.
-Elements like how to don and doff the respirator, identify hazards, and what kind of filters to use in different scenarios are all essential.
-Furthermore, it’s not only about the initial training – refresher training is critical.
+One of the best ways to ensure your team’s safety is to ensure proper training.
+Elements like how to don and doff a respirator, identify hazards, and what kind of filters to use in different scenarios are all essential.
+Furthermore, it’s not only about the initial training—refresher training is critical.

 The checklist can be a valuable guide for your team members’ initial training and refresher courses.
 Speaking of training, do you know all the different types of PPE you need to manage for your team?
 Take a look at our PPE Guide for Managers for more information.